gnolang/blog/posts/2025-01-30_gnops/README.md

 # Introducing gnops.io: The DevOps Hub for gno.land

 We’ve launched the first phase of [gnops.io](http://gnops.io/), a dedicated DevOps resource hub for gno.land developers.
-The intent behind gnops is to provide valuable resources written by us and the broader community to empower a strong and security minded DevOps culture and team within the ecosystem.
+The intent behind gnops is to provide valuable resources written by us and the broader community to empower a strong and security-minded DevOps culture and team within the ecosystem.
 By building a comprehensive knowledge base, the content is designed to support both newcomers and experienced developers in managing secure and resilient DevOps environments.

 ### What is gnops.io?